-Countless lists and how-to guides for video creators suggest outsourcing certain parts of your production process.
+Countless lists and how-to guides for beginner video creators suggest outsourcing certain parts of your production process.
 Editing especially takes up lots of your time, and so it’s often given as the first task to outsource.

 This article takes a look at the most common arguments in favor of hiring a video editor for YouTube – and helps you decide whether it’s the right choice for you.

 Assess Your Own Skills

 First off, take stock of your own video editing skills.
 Are they good enough for the kind of video you want to produce?

 Video editing is an art in and of itself.

 Cutting in all the right places, layering over music, animations, special effects, creating great intros and outros.
 Not to mention adjusting aspects like lighting and color grading.